Mark-Edwards-II/portfolio/README.md

 - [x] add a database locally.
     - [x] connect local app to database
     - [x] create project model for database.
+        - [] create documents model, one to one relationship
     - [x] add alembic and generate migrations from sqlalchemy model
     - [x] create tables in database